You can configure your Cloud Assembly project to use an on-premises FaaS provider for your extensibility actions.

 - Create a cloud extensibility proxy or add an existing cloud extensibility proxy.
-For more information on configuring an Cloud Assembly cloud proxy, see Add a cloud proxy to a vCenter Server in Cloud Assembly.
+See Download and deploy a cloud extensibility proxy.

 - Click Validate.

 - Enter a name for the integration.

 - Add capability tags.
-For more information on capability tags, see Using capability tags in Cloud Assembly.
+See Using capability tags in Cloud Assembly.

 - Click Add.